-The good news is that we can help!
+The good news is that our dentist in Wilmington, DE can help!

 We can screen you for signs of sleep apnea in the 19703 area through a simple-to-use, noninvasive, and reliable Home Sleep Screener.
 Based on the results, we work closely with local Sleep Physicians to determine a treatment plan specific to you and your needs.